AndreBorrmann/gep_wip/18-dualstack_ipv4_ipv6_seed_shoot.md

 This section describes the proposed configuration and process flow for the IP address management or more concrete how the CIDR ranges for nodes, pods and services are optained, configured and used during the cluster setup.

-> It has been seen that the different cloud provider does have quite strict limitations in a *bring-your-own-ipv6-ranges* scenario.
-Unless this has been changed we will mainly deal in this GEP with the situation, that the IPv6 ranges are given by the cloud provider.
+> The current implementations of IPv6 VPCs in AWS and GCP strictly limit the way of using IPv6 to scenarios that maintain uniqueness and route-ability of IPv6 addresses.
+As a consequence, they enforce that IPv6 prefixes are administered by the cloud provider and assigned from their pool of addresses or a bring-your-own-IPv6 pool.
+In this GEP, we reflect this situation with the situation and assume IPv6 ranges are usually assigned by/through the cloud provider.

 In the shoot specification we will use the definition of the `network` section to provide the cidrs for `nodes`, `pods` and `services`.
 As those fields already exist they will be enhanced to accept a tuple of values.
 One value for IPv4 and one for IPv6.
 For the IPv6 cidr the special key word `AUTOv6` will be valid to be used to indicate that the respective CIDR will be available at runtime only and being configured during the cluster deployment/reconciliation.